Overview of Company History – 100 Years of Trading

 Since moving in 2007 from their new base the Company employs a dedicated workforce of engineers and staff who undertake both large and small major mechanical and electrical projects throughout the UK.

-From 2011 to the present Stuart William Bailey, Great Grandson of the founder has been Managing Director and runs the company alongside his brother Robert Bailey, Contracts Director while their Father Clive Bailey still works for the company as a Consultant.
+From 2011 to the present Stuart William Bailey, Great Grandson of the founder has been Managing Director while his father Clive Bailey still works for the company as a Consultant.

 Where it All Began 1919